tombarys/roam-depot-nautilus/README.md

   - **events** are rows containing a *time range* in 24h or 12h format (`HH:MM-HH:MM`, minutes can be omitted) and are fixed until the time range is changed by the user (e.g., "12:30-13 Meeting with JK", "9-10am Breakfast", "11am-14pm Presentation").
   - **tasks** are all residual rows that are not events; undone tasks move through a day (e.g., "nearly empty task" "{{[[TODO]]}} another, but important task").
 - **Tasks duration defaults to a 15-minute time allocation**, but this can be adjusted in the Roam Depot extension Settings or **individually for each task in your task list** with the simple notation `Mm` or `Mmin` where M is the length of a task in minutes (e.g., "Call Jack 10m", "Daily workout 45min").
+- Especially when working on long tasks, you can **track the progress by clicking task on daily page or adding** the `dXX%` marker where XX denotes percentage of the task done.
+E.g. "Writing a memo 120m d50%" means you dedicated 2 hours for the task and half of it is done – so the task occupies only 1/2 of the space in spiral.
 - The **order of tasks** in a Nautilus spiral **reflects exactly the order of tasks in the list.** You have to prioritize them by itself – in the morning and later during a day.
 - Tasks can be **forced to follow after a particular event** too – simply by placing them after the event in the task list; for example: to plan "Nap" not before lunch, just put it after it in the list.
 This does not change the order of tasks.
 - Once a task is marked 'DONE' in Roam, (and if you have installed the [Todo Trigger extension](https://github.com/tombarys/roam-depot-nautilus/blob/main/README.md#1-install-todo-trigger-extension-for-better-experience)) it's **tagged with the completion time** in the format dHH:MM (e.g. d14:30), which is visually interpreted as a light grey section on the spiral.
 It can serve as a visual log of tasks that have been completed.